CoderAS-ru/hass-neatsvor/README.md

 Logs can be viewed at **Settings → System → Logs** → select custom_components.neatsvor.

 ## Known Limitations
-- Zone cleaning requires a map with origin (0,0) — works on most devices
+- Zone cleaning coordinates are automatically adjusted for the map's origin offset
 - Map editing (splitting/merging rooms) is not implemented
 - Using multiple apps simultaneously requires separate integration instances